Should I Sleep With the Windows Open in Winter? The Benefits for You — And Your Bedroom

 "Although it may seem brave or even difficult to sleep with a window open in the winter, there are possible disadvantages as well as health advantages," says HVAC technician Francis Kaspar.

-When it comes to airing out your space in the winter, he does recommend keeping bedroom windows open, he also outlines the fact that home specialists frequently concur that there must be a balance.
+When it comes to airing out your space in the winter, he recommends keeping bedroom windows open.
+He also outlines the fact that home specialists frequently concur that there must be a balance.
 "While indoor air quality and sleep quality can be greatly enhanced by fresh air, discomfort, and energy waste should also be avoided," he notes.

-If you're curious about whether it's worth pulling up your window treatments and opening your space out to the refreshing outdoor chill, it's worth taking a look at the pros and cons to come.
+If you're curious whether it's worth pulling up your window treatments and opening your space to the refreshing outdoor chill, it's worth looking at the pros and cons to come.

 What Are the Advantages?